scopeusc/scope-s18/lesson-0/README.md

 3. Depending on your package manager, type `yarn install` or `npm install`.
 This will install all required modules and dependencies.

-4. Run the server with `node bin/www` or with the green start button in the top right of WebStorm
+4. Run the server with `npm start` or with the green start button in the top right of WebStorm

 5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)